randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 <img src= "/assets/images/IMG_1015.JPG"/>

-I arrived at Heraklion a little after midnight to take part in the 2014 excavation at Gournia. <!--more-->
+I joined Gournia Excavation Project for the 2014 excavation at Gournia. <!--more-->

-We were based in Pachia Ammos, a little seaside town on the Mirabello Bay, banking around the Mediterranean landscape.
+We were based in Pachia Ammos, a little seaside town on the Mirabello Bay.
 Pachia Ammos is a short and stodgy little town half filled with tavernas and half with houses.

 <img src= "/assets/images/GreecePA 022.JPG"/>